LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

 Parent container for congressional record issues.
 A `<dailyCongressionalRecord>` element may include the following children:

 - `<Issue>`
-  - Container for a daily congressional record issue.
+  - Container for a daily Congressional Record issue.
 An `<Issue>` element may include the following children:
     - `<issueNumber>`
-      - The daily congressional record's issue number.
+      - The daily Congressional Record's issue number.
     - `<volumeNumber>`
-      - The daily congressional record's volume number.
+      - The daily Congressional Record's volume number.
     - `<congress>`
-      - The congress associated with the daily congressional record issue.
+      - The Congress associated with the daily congressional record issue.
     - `<SessionNumber>`
       - The session number.
 Possible values are "1" and "2".
     - `<URL>`
-      - The URL to the entire issue of the daily congressional record.
+      - The URL to the entire issue of the daily Congressional Record.
     - `<UpdateDate>`
-       - The date that the daily congressional record was updated.
+       - The date that the daily Congressional Record was updated.

 ### Item Level